 YOU ARE ENOUGH Billboard Campaign

-The YOU ARE ENOUGH billboard campaign is something I came up with one morning while I was dealing with depression and anxiety.
-I thought to myself how no one should have to go through the darkness and loneliness that I was feeling.
-I wanted to find a way to give folks who were dealing with depression and anxiety a way to feel seen and loved.
+The YOU ARE ENOUGH billboard campaign is something I came up with one morning while I was dealing with depression and anxiety, feelings that I have had to fight with for most of my life.
+That morning as I was feeling so hopeless I thought to myself how no one should have to go through the darkness and loneliness that I was feeling.
+I wanted to find a way to give folks who were dealing with mental health challenges a way to feel seen and loved.
 So why not put a billboard up in my neighborhood with the words YOU ARE ENOUGH on it?!